kkarthikraja/airflow-docker/Readme.md

    Download and install Docker Desktop from https://www.docker.com/products/docker-desktop and ensure it's running in the background.

 6. **Install PostgreSQL database:**
    Install PostgreSQL locally or use a Docker container.
-Make sure your credentials match the ones provided in the environment variables or ```bash profiles.yml ```.
+Make sure your credentials match the ones provided in the environment variables or `profiles.yml`.

 7. **Run the Docker desktop on the background:**